 Coaches can use the RFU Introduction To Rugby Booklet (PDF 2.8MB) to help inform themselves, parents and new players about the basics of rugby.

 Coaching remains a valuable and rewarding way to get or stay involved in rugby union, and with an RFU qualification getting started as a coach is extremely straightforward.
 Want to go further?
-Click here to access your online Rugby Ready resource and exam, a prerequisite for an RFU coaching award course.
+Click here to access your online Rugby Ready resource and exam, a prerequisite for an RFU coaching award course, which must be completed in conjunction with attending the face-to-face Rugby Ready course.

 Online resources for coaches are also available here.